 - In the present form it should probably not be used for longer than 6 hours.

-AN EXISTENTIAL THREAT – A new breed with a reclined work mode.
+AN EXISTENTIAL THREAT – A new breed of office chairs with a reclined work mode.

-Now, in 2015, a chair is proposed, the Altwork that has at least an upright and reclined work position as I had been advocating since 1998.
+Now, in 2015, an office chairs is proposed, the Altwork that has at least an upright and reclined work position as I had been advocating since 1998.
 However, it fails the functionality of the 2t optimisation.
 These faults could easily be corrected and so with reservations, it is potentially the best work-chair in the market.
 See a more detailed account in WORKCHAIRS, a new breed with a reclined mode.→ . . also (http://altwork.com).

 The Cambridge trials showed the elegance, simplicity, cost effectiveness and greatly enhanced ergonomics of the 2T concept.
 This provides an opportunity for the existing manufacturers and any entering the field.
 Top manufacturers are already recognising that they have come to the end of the line for ergonomics.
 Backache (LBP) and other spinal & muscle-skeletal conditions still persist resulting in stress and lowered productivity.